stevietran/hvac_cdqerl/README.md

-# HVAC QD-ERL — Quality‑Diversity Evolutionary Reinforcement Learning for HVAC Control
+# HVAC CQD-ERL — Contextual Quality‑Diversity Evolutionary Reinforcement Learning for HVAC Control

 ## Description

-This project implements a Quality‑Diversity + Evolutionary Reinforcement Learning (QD‑ERL) approach for building HVAC control.
-It combines evolutionary search with reinforcement learning to discover a diverse set of robust control policies that balance energy consumption and occupant comfort.
-The codebase is implemented in Python and organizes experiments, learners, and dispatch routines for simulation-based evaluation.
+This project proposes a Contextual Quality-Diversity Evolutionary Reinforcement Learning (CQD-ERL) approach to building HVAC control.
+It combines evolutionary search with reinforcement learning to discover a diverse set of robust control policies that balance energy consumption against occupant comfort, while respecting equipment constraints and mold-risk and peak-temperature ceilings.
+The codebase is implemented in Python, with a physics-based building/plant simulation environment, learners for the CQD-ERL and SAC arms, an experiments layer for training orchestration and checkpointing, and a dispatch module that evaluates trained policies against G36 baseline control over simulated annual operation.

 ## Visuals